fijshion/weechat-notifier/README.md

 weechat-notifier
 ================

-WeeChat notifications on OSX using Weechat relay protocol.
+WeeChat notifications on OS X using Weechat relay protocol.

 ### Installation

+Enable relay in WeeChat with the command:

+    /relay add weechat PORT

+Then install with:

     git clone git@github.com:eirsyl/weechat-notifier.git
     npm install